 The iconic bright pink lakefront apartment building is an Open House staple.
 Built in 1928, it was part of a large beachfront hotel and recreation complex.
 It’s a little confusing how a massive building on the other side of Lake Shore Drive had a beach, but basically LSD added onto the lakefront, thereby cutting the building off and leaving it with the name and no beach.
 I’ve visited Open House Chicago in previous years and seen dozens of friends gush over the ornate Beaux Arts swimming pool.

 The nearby Edgewater neighborhood is dotted with other Open House sites, including a few notable mansions from the early 1900s.

 A historic music venue, built in 1897, this is one of the last architectural remnant of Bronzeville‘s early 20th century entertainment heyday.
 Famed entertainers like Nat King Cole once entertained multiracial audiences inside the cavernous hall.
 The Forum sat empty for decades and was nearly demolished, and now restoration work is getting underway.
 Seeing the Forum this weekend will be a chance to get a glimpse before the restoration goes full steam ahead.
-You can also plan a trip to Bronzeville as part of our Jazz, Blues, and Beyond Bus Tour for private groups.
+You can also plan a trip to Bronzeville as part of our custom neighborhood tours for private groups.

 Other Open House sites in Bronzeville include several historic churches and Mies van der Rohe’s iconic Crowne Hall on the IIT campus.